Szczecin: 19th to 20th centuries

-Stettin developed into a major Prussian port and became part of the German Empire in 1871.
+Stettin developed into a major Prussian port and following the unification of Germany in 1871 became part of the German Empire.
 While most of the province retained its agrarian character, Stettin was industrialised, and its population rose from 27,000 in 1813 to 210,000 in 1900 and 255,500 in 1925.
 Major industries that flourished in Stettin from 1840 were shipbuilding, chemical and food industries, and machinery construction.
 Starting in 1843, Stettin became connected to the major German and Pomeranian cities by railways, and the water connection to the Bay of Pomerania was enhanced by the construction of the Kaiserfahrt (now Piast) canal.
 The city was also a scientific centre; for example, it was home to the Entomological Society of Stettin.

 On 20 October 1890, some of the city's Poles created the "Society of Polish-Catholic Workers" in the city, one of the first Polish organisations.
 In 1897, the city's ship works began the construction of the pre-dreadnought battleship Kaiser Wilhelm der Grosse.
 In 1914, before World War I, the Polish community in the city numbered over 3,000 people, contributing about 2% of the population.
 These were primarily industrial workers and their families who came from the Poznań (Posen) area and a few local wealthy industrialists and merchants.
 Among them was Kazimierz Pruszak, director of the Gollnow industrial works and a Polish patriot, who predicted the eventual "return" of Szczecin to Poland.

 During the interwar period, Stettin was Weimar Germany's largest port on the Baltic Sea, and her third-largest port after Hamburg and Bremen.
 Cars of the Stoewer automobile company were produced in Stettin from 1899 to 1945.
 By 1939, the Reichsautobahn Berlin–Stettin was completed.

 Stettin played a major role as an entrepôt in the development of the Scottish herring trade with the Continent, peaking at an annual export of more than 400,000 barrels in 1885, 1894 and 1898.
 Trade flourished until the outbreak of the First World War and resumed on a reduced scale during the years between the wars.